Minnesota PFAS Laws

 No.

-Current Unavoidable Use Exemption
+Current Unavoidable Use (CUU) Exemption

 Yes.
 Registrants of distributor products must submit a currently unavoidable use exemption application for distributor products.
-The application can refer (i.e., “right to refer”) to decisions made about the section 3 product as support for an exemption.
+The application can refer (i.e., “right to refer”) to decisions made about the Section 3 product as support for an exemption.

 Pesticide products with intentionally added PFAS are regulated by the MDA while treated articles, such as pesticide treated seeds, with intentionally added PFAS are regulated by the MPCA.
 Many pesticide products may be used in or on treated articles.
 The MDA and the MPCA are working together to determine how CUU exemptions will be handled for treated articles.
-The MPCA will conduct rulemaking for laying out their CUU exemption process including for treated articles.
+The MPCA will conduct rulemaking to lay out their CUU exemption process including for treated articles.
 Guidelines for treated article CUU exemptions will be posted on MDA’s website, when finalized.

 Yes.